Dyalog File Server Licences

 Does the DFS require a separate Run-Time Licence?

-No — each DFS Licence includes the necessary Run-Time Licences for the number of users specified.
+Each DFS Licence includes the necessary Run-Time Licences for the number of users specified.

 How is DFS managed?